 3. Charity promotes dependency.
 When I give money to a beggar, there is little motivation for him to improve his situation.

 4. The money I donate to charity may not be wisely spent.
 How do I know the homeless guy asking me for a handout isn’t going to take the money I give him to buy booze and drugs?
 Even with professional charitable organizations, how much revenue is wasted on bloated overhead and salaries for their administrators?

 5. I’m not the only one who doesn’t donate to charity.
 One in four people don’t give at all.
-Ironically, bleeding-heart liberals actually donate the least; conservatives donate 30 percent more money on average.
+Somewhat ironically, liberals actually donate the least; conservatives donate 30% more money on average.

 6. Charity won’t necessarily be there when I’m in need.
 Sorry, but I don’t buy the argument that if I give my money away, someone else will be there to pick up the tab when I’m in need.
 I say it’s better to rely on my own cash when I encounter a rainy day.